Do You Know About These RV Travel Tips From Seasoned RVers?

 The same thing can be said for RV LIFE Campgrounds.
 This RV LIFE website goes hand in hand with RV LIFE Trip Wizard.
 You can see all the campgrounds along your route near your next stopping point, which is calculated by either distance or drive time.

 You can even sort these parks by your preference for memberships, amenities, or park types, etc. Then by referencing the integrated RV LIFE Campgrounds, you can see what other RVers have experienced in these campgrounds.
 Before all this was available, we used the big Woodall’s Campground Directory as our only guide to finding a campground in an unfamiliar location.

 The problem was the ads were about ½” high and 3” long.
 All that could be listed was the name, address, and phone number for the campground.
 But back then, cell phone hadn’t yet been invented, so calling a campground from the road while you were driving to that stopping point was not practical.

 We would pick a likely campground based on nothing more than its name, try to find it by using our paper map, which often turned into a frustrating exchange between the navigator and the driver.
 When we finally arrived at a campground, we learned quickly to park the motorhome on the outside of the campground and walk into (and sometimes through) the park to see if our 33’ motorhome would fit and if there was room enough to turn around without removing the toad.

-Now with Campground Reviews, you can read all about the park, amenities, interior roads, any surprises on the road as you approach the park, and so much more.
+Now with RV LIFE Campgrounds, you can read all about the park, amenities, interior roads, any surprises on the road as you approach the park, and so much more.
 With one-touch dialing on your cell phone, you can call ahead and reserve a space, and then navigate right to the park without any battles between the navigator and the driver.

 9. Travel in the daylight